gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -PreserveFileDetails
-Set to On in order to preserve file attributes, like archive flag, Date Modified and Owner for the labeled and protected files.
+Specify whether to keep the following file attributes when a file is labeled, or overwrite them: The archive flag, Date Modified, and Owner.

-Set to Off if you want to reflect the change of the file in the attributes listed above
+Set this parameter to On to preserve these file attributes and Off to overwrite them.

 ```yaml
 Type: PreserveFileDetails